LibertyDSNP/spec/pages/Identity/Registry.md

 While a utility method is provided for ease of moving from handle to the contract address, the other resolutions require using contract log events.

-### Current Handle -> Current Contract Address

-The `IRegistry.resolveHandleToAddress` method is the most efficient for discovery of current values.
-To retrieve historical values, perform a log search using the `DSNPRegistryUpdate` event.

-### Current Handle -> Current DSNP Id
+### Current Handle -> Current DSNP Id and Contract Address

-The `IRegistry.resolveHandleToId` method is the most efficient for discovery of current values.
-To retrieve historical values, perform a log search using the `DSNPRegistryUpdate` event.
+`IRegistry.resolveRegistration` provides easy access to the current registration for the given handle

 ### Current Handle -> Nonce